The-Marcy-Lab-School-Assignments/introduction-to-x-blog-post-XavMontana/README.md

 If your someone like me, this is probably your first time hearing about Phaser.
 As of right now, I am on the road of building my first ever game, and about a week or two ago I came across Phaser.
 This guide will help you learn about Phaser and the basics of how to use it.

+What we'll talk about:

+- About Phaser and how it's used
+- How to get started
+- Key features of Phaser
+- Whats implemented into Phaser and some starter code
+- Why I choose Phaser

 ## About Phaser

 Phaser is a popular HTML5 gaming framework that allows developers to create 2D games using languages JavaScript or TypeScript.
 It provides pre-written tools for physics engines, animations, audio, and asset management, making it quick and easy to make browser-based games.
 And it is also beginner friendly, with lots of tutorials, examples, and documentation you can learn from.